appveyor/website/NJekyll/site/docs/appveyor-enterprise/index.md

 * .NET 4.5.2 - is installed by AppVeyor installer or can be installed manually from [here](http://www.microsoft.com/en-ca/download/details.aspx?id=42642).
 * IIS (Web Role) with ASP.NET 4.5 and WebSockets enabled.
 * SQL Server with Mixed security mode enabled.
 If not installed AppVeyor installer will install SQL Server 2014 Express x64 as `SQL2014` instance.
-* Redis - is installed by AppVeyor installer of can be installed manually on port `6379`.
+* Redis - is installed by AppVeyor installer or can be installed manually on port `6379`.
 * Service Bus for Windows 1.1 - is installed by AppVeyor installer or can be installed manually using Web Platform Installer (Web PI).
 * SMTP server details or [Mailgun](http://www.mailgun.com/) account - for sending build email notifications.
 * [Microsoft Build Tools 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40760) or Visual Studio 2013 - for building .NET apps.